Monday, June 24, 2024

 One of many garden areas in Bad Reichenhall

-Finally, we were ready for dinner about 3 p.m.
+Finally, we were ready for dinner at the hotel's restaurant about 3 p.m.
 German time, 6 hours ahead of Erie time.
 Most of us were finished with marathon walking today so we returned to the hotel and its delightful restaurant/brewerie.
 TK enjoyed shweinhaxe (roast pig knuckle), just as he planned and I had Wiener Schnitzel (pork) with spaetzle, just as I dreamed of.
 Delicious!

 Schnitzel and spaetzle